-Pink Princess Philodendron is relatively propagated from stem cutting as the chances of getting pink variegation are significantly high.
+Pink Princess Philodendron is easily propagated from stem cutting as the chances of getting pink variegation are significantly high.

-- Choose a more rigid and woodier stem than the one with springy new growth, as it often has aerial roots.
+- Choose a more rigid and woodier plant than the one with springy new growth, as it often has aerial roots.

 - Take the stem with 2-3 leaves and an exposed node protruding outside.

 - Cut the branch between two nodes, either horizontally or vertically.
-Leave as least as possible branch underneath.
+Leave the least possible branch underneath.

 - Remove the bottom leaves with only two leaves remaining at the top.

-- Set the cuttings aside for 12 hours or a day to allow the cut to thicken up.
+- Set the cuttings aside for 12 hours or a day for callous to appear.